• Skip to content

 Step 3: puree or mash food, adding cooking liquid if needed.
 In the early days, chop meat finely or puree.
 Remove bones from fish.

-Storing and serving homemade baby food
+How to store and serve homemade baby food

 Store baby food in sealed, clean containers.
 Keep for up to 2 days in the fridge or 30 days in the freezer.
 Label containers with contents and date of cooking.